ianthehenry/httprintf/README.md

 # But why?

 For fun!
-Though there is a more reasonable answer.

-I really liked the look of [`redo`](https://github.com/apenwarr/redo), and wanted to try it out for web stuff.
+Though there is a more reasonable answer: I really liked the look of [`redo`](https://github.com/apenwarr/redo), and wanted to try it out for web stuff.

 But I didn't want to manually recompile my assets, nor recompile on file save (to prevent the frustrating situation where you request an asset after saving the source file but before you finish generating the target).

-Thus it fills a tiny gap between "static file server" and "dynamic HTTP server," and allows me to `redo-ifchanged` files at request time.
+Thus it fills a tiny gap between "static file server" and "dynamic HTTP server," and allows me to `redo-ifchanged` my files at request time.

 # Reference

 ## The server

-It is recommended that you use this in conjunction with [`ncat`](http://nmap.org/ncat/):
+I recommend that you use this in conjunction with [`ncat`](http://nmap.org/ncat/), if you actually want to talk to it from a web browser:

     ncat -kl localhost 8080 -c http-handler